GrigorijSchleifer/codeNewbie/README.md

 Our project aims to help participants learn the necessary tools for medical data analysis and use them effectively in a healthcare system where medical data complexity is increasing, and analytical thinking is becoming more critical.

-This abstract outlines the online platform I will use as my coding journey diary.
-Please check for grammar errors while maintaining a friendly tone.
-Avoid making substantial changes
 <br>

 | Year | jan | feb | mar | apr | may | jun | jul | aug | sep | oct | nov | dec